Dukinfield Henry Scott: Honours and awards

 Scott received many awards and honours.
-He was elected a member of the Royal Swedish Academy of Sciences in 1916 and a Fellow of the Royal Society in June 1894.
+He was elected a Fellow of the Royal Society in June 1894 and a member of the Royal Swedish Academy of Sciences in 1916.
 In 1930 he was elected an Honorary Fellow of the Royal Society of Edinburgh.

 He was awarded the Royal Medal of the Royal Society in 1906, the Gold Medal of the Linnean Society in 1921, the Darwin Medal of the Royal Society in 1926 and the Wollaston Medal of the Geological Society of London in 1928.
 He was awarded an Honorary Doctorate of Science of Manchester University, a Doctor of Laws in Aberdeen, and Honorary or Corresponding Membership of many foreign academies, including the French Academy of Sciences.

-Family
+Personal life

 In 1887 he married Henderina Victoria Klaassen (d.1929), who had been one of his first students (d.1929).
 She continued to carry out research after their marriage, and also provided illustrations and indexes for some of his books and catalogued his collection of fossil slides.
-They had seven children, one of whom died in infancy..
+They had seven children, one of whom died in infancy and only four survived to adulthood.

+The family moved to East Oakley House near Basingstoke, in Hampshire in 1906.
+He continued to research and publish from there until his death in 1934.